-Amazon Price:$22.95 $22.03 You save: $0.92 (4%). (as of February 2, 2017 8:06 AM – Details).
+Amazon Price:$22.95 $22.95 (as of December 3, 2017 1:02 AM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 The choreographies of Bill T. Jones, Cleveland Ballet Dancing Wheels, Zab Maboungou, David Dorfman, Marie Chouinard, Jawole Willa Jo Zollar, and others, have helped establish dance as a crucial discourse of the 90s.
 These dancers, Ann Cooper Albright argues, are asking the audience to see the body as a source of cultural identity — a physical presence that moves with and through its gendered, racial, and social meanings.